wbprice/markdown-doc-bundler/README.md

 [
   [ '/', 'This is a markdown file' ],
   [ '/anatomy', 'Bomb diggity' ],
-  [ '/anatomy/trailsProject', 'A different markdown file' ],
-  [ '/anatomy/trailsProject/api', 'A totally new thing' ],
-  [ '/concepts', 'Last markdown file, I promise.' ]
+  [ '/anatomy/backbone', 'Backbone is a client side JavaScript framework'], [ '/anatomy/kneebone', 'The kneebone is connected to the ankle bone'], [ '/anatomy/tailbone', 'The tailbone is connected to the backbone'], [ '/anatomy/trailsProject', 'A different markdown file' ], [ '/anatomy/trailsProject/api', 'A totally new thing' ], [ '/concepts', 'Last markdown file, I promise.' ]
 }
 ```

-This allows us to bind routes on the server and pass them context.
+This allows us to create routes on the server based on the structure of the
+directory containing our documentation, passing the contents of the markdown
+files as context to the views.

 ##### Usage